-Cardiopulmonary resuscitation (CPR) skill is essential during the life-threatening emergency situations.
-CPR is performed to revive someone whose heart has stopped beating and has stopped breathing.
-The procedure ensures the restoration of oxygen supply to the brain.
-It applies to patients and victims fainted due to suffocation, neck or head injury, drowning, choking, heart attack, or cardiac arrest incidences etc. Everyone needs to acquire these life-saving skills through training, which is available even online.
+Cardiopulmonary resuscitation (CPR) skill is essential during life-threatening emergencies such as cardiac arrest.
+It's an emergency procedure to revive someone whose heart has stopped beating and breathing.
+The procedure involves a combination of chest compressions and mouth mouth mouth resuscitation, which ensures oxygen supply restoration to the brain.
+It applies to patients and victims who fainted due to suffocation, neck or head injury, drowning, choking, heart attack, cardiac emergencies, etc. Everyone needs to acquire these life-saving skills through training, which is available even online.

-When encountered with such an emergency, every second counts in saving a person's life.
+Every second counts in saving a person's life in such an emergency.
 Earlier administration of CPR increases the chances of survival of the person.
 It is essential to perform CPR within the first ten minutes after the incident occurs.
 If the brain oxygen supply is cut off for ten minutes, the person can have permanent brain damage with almost zero chances of survival.
 According to recent research, performing CPR increases the chances of survival for cardiac arrest patients by 40%.
 Important to note is that CPR only applies to unconscious persons who are not breathing.

 What Are the Steps to Performing CPR?

 Before responding, it's vital to ensure that the person is in a safe environment.

 To check for consciousness, tap on the adult victim's shoulder firmly and ask, "Are you OK?" in a loud voice.

 If the victim is unconscious, call 911, or have someone else call, before performing CPR.
 Even if you perform high-quality CPR, getting an Emergency Response Team to the scene as quickly as possible is crucial.
 If possible, ask a bystander to look for an Automated External Defibrillator.